cloudfoundry/diego-notes/README.md

   To avoid this, the Rep periodically runs a self-test health check that verifies that containers and network bridges can be created.
 If this self-test health check fails repeatedly, the Rep marks it self as unavailable to perform work and informs the Auctioneer of this when providing its State.

+### Pruning Corrupt/Invalid Data

+The Converger loops fetches all ActualLRP and DesiredLRP data, and pre-processes it before determining what convergence actions to take.
+As part of this process, it prunes any data that has become corrupt (e.g. the raw data cannot be deserialized into an object) or invalid (an unversioned BBS schema change may make existing data invalid).
+Currently this is done as part of the main convergence loop, but it is **not** critical to convergence behaviour.

 ## Tasks

 All things Tasks.
 Here's an outline: